Presheaf automata: Higher-dimensional automata with counters

-This is essentially the construction in \cite{vanGlabbeek_Expressiveness}; the only difference being the enrichment of the underlying category.
-In general, $X$ is not of finite type but a slight modifications of $X$ has this property.
+This is essentially the construction in \cite{vanGlabbeek_Expressiveness}, the only difference being the enrichment of the underlying category with labels.
+In general, $X$ is not of finite type, but a slight modification of $X$ has this property.

 Let $X_{nac}$ and $X_{{\leq}d}$ for $d\leq 1$ be the sub-automata of $X$ given by